Algebraic realization of stable Poincar\'e-Reeb graphs: Algebraic realization of Poincaré-Reeb graphs

 \subsection{Algebraic realization of domains of finite type with given Poincaré-Reeb graph}

-In this section we prove our realization results both for compact globally algebraic domains of finite type and compact nonsingular algebraic sets.
-We remark that our Theorems \ref{thm:Poincaré-Reeb}\&\ref{thm:Poincaré-Reeb2} correct the statement and ameliorate the main theorem of \cite{BPS24} when $n=2$, moreover they extend the result to higher dimensions.
-We remark that if $n\geq 3$ we are able to realize Poincaré-Reeb graphs $\mathcal{R}(\mscr{D})$ of domains of finite type $\mscr{D}\subset\R^n$ with vertices of degree $2$ as well.
+In this section we prove our realization results both for compact globally algebraic domains of finite type.
+We outline that our Theorem \ref{thm:PR-1} corrects the statement and ameliorate the main theorem of \cite{BPS24} even for $n=2$.
+Moreover, in Theorems \ref{thm:PR-1}\&\ref{thm:Poincaré-Reeb2} we extend the picture to compact stable domains of finite type in $\R^n$, with $n\geq 3$.
+We are now in position to state our main realization results.